quasarframework/quasar/docs/src/pages/quasar-cli-vite/convert-to-quasar-cli-with-vite.md

 import MyComponent from './MyComponent.vue'
 ```

-### Step 4: Check the new quasar.config.js
+### Step 4: Check the new quasar.config file

 There are property changes in `build`, `devServer`, and all Quasar Modes (pwa, ssr, etc).
-The props are detailed in [quasar.config.js](/quasar-cli-vite/quasar-config-js) page.
+The props are detailed in the [quasar.config file](/quasar-cli-vite/quasar-config-file) page.
 You will have to manually port your configuration to the Quasar CLI with Vite architecture.

 ### Step 5: Browser compatibility